PrincetonUniversity/lucid/examples/apps/packet_anonymization/readme.md

     };
 };
 ```
-**IPv4 Addresses**
+**IPv4 Addresses:**
  IP prefix matching is performed using masks provided by the user as arguments.
 This allows the prefix to be preserved while the non-fixed part is extracted.
 The non-fixed part is then hashed to anonymize it.
 After, the anonymized non-fixed part is combined with the original prefix.

 This JSON command installs a rule to anonymize the last 8 bits of the IPv4 source address:
 ```json